Bargain Hunters

 Bargain Hunters is an American television game show.
-The show featured six contestants competing in a variety of games involving bargains, or reduced prices on merchandise; it also combined elements of home shopping by offering products for sale to home viewers.
+Contestants compete in a variety of games involving bargains, or reduced prices on merchandise; it also combines elements of home shopping by offering products for sale to home viewers.
 Created by Merrill Heatter, the show was hosted by Peter Tomarken and had Dean Goss as announcer.
 It debuted July 6, 1987, on American Broadcasting Company (ABC).
 The show received generally negative critical reception and low ratings, and was canceled in September 1987.

 Format

 Bargain Hunters combines elements of a game show and home shopping.
 Six contestants compete throughout, two each in three different games where they attempt to determine whether the value of an item is a "bargain", or reduced from its actual retail price.
 The winner of each game proceeds to the show's final round, known as the Super Savers Round.

 In the first round, known as the Bargain Quiz, the host asks trivia questions about the value of an item, such as "If you had bought one of the original Cabbage Patch Kids dolls in 1983, would you have gotten a bargain at $48?"
 Answering the question correctly awards a point, while answering incorrectly awards a point to the opponent.
 The first contestant to reach three points wins a prize which is presented at the start of the round.

 Two new contestants are selected for the second round, the Bargain Trap.
 Five prizes are shown, four of which are marked below their retail prices, while the fifth has been marked up as the "trap."
 The contestants alternate choosing one prize at a time, trying to avoid the trap; if either contestant chooses it, they immediately lose the round.
 If the contestants choose all four marked-down prizes, they must write down their guesses at the amount by which the trap is overpriced, and the one who comes closer wins the round and receives that prize.
 The winner of this round keeps all prizes they have chosen.
 If the trap is found on the first pick of the round, the opponent wins it.